rubenstorm/rubenstorm.github.io/content/en/deals/banking-money.md

 *This offer is time-sensitive.*

-**This link is valid until October 22, 2024.
+**This link is not always valid.
 To meet the requirements, you must register, order the debit card, and make three purchases of €5 or more with it.
-All steps must be completed by October 1.**
+All steps must be completed in time**

-[Register now with this link][defRevolutLink]
+👉 [Register now with this link][defRevolutLink]

+---

 ## Money Transfer Services

+### Skrill

+**Looking for a smart way to send money internationally?**
+I recommend **Skrill** – a reliable and secure online wallet that makes international transfers fast and easy.
+Whether you're sending money to family, paying freelancers, or managing global finances, Skrill is a great alternative to traditional banks and often much cheaper.

+**Get €15 off your first international transfer!**
+If you use my referral code **rubens458** when signing up, you’ll get a **€15 discount** on your first **international transfer of €150 or more**.

+That’s a nice bonus just for getting started!

+👉 [Sign up at][defSkrillLink] or enter **rubens458** during registration.

+---

 ### Remitly
 **Money Transfer**